NHR3-UCLA/ngmm_tools/README.md

 Landwehr, N., Kuehn, N. M., Scheffer, T., & Abrahamson, N. (2016).
 A nonergodic ground‐motion model for California with spatially varying coefficients.
 Bulletin of the Seismological Society of America, 106(6), 2574-2583.

+Lavrentiadis, G., Nicolas, K. M., Bozorgnia, Y., Seylabi, E., Meng, X., Goulet, C., & Kottke, A. (2022a) Non‐ergodic Methodology and Modeling Tools.
+Natural Hazards Risk and Resiliency Research Center: The Garrick Institute for the Risk Sciences, University of California, Los Angeles

-Lavrentiadis, G., Abrahamson, N. A., Nicolas, K. M., Bozorgnia, Y., Goulet, C. A., Babič, A., ... & Walling, M. (2022).
+Lavrentiadis, G., Abrahamson, N. A., Nicolas, K. M., Bozorgnia, Y., Goulet, C. A., Babič, A., ... & Walling, M. (2022b).
 Overview and Introduction to Development of Non-Ergodic Earthquake Ground-Motion Models.
 Bulletin of Earthquake Engineering